2019 FIBA Women's AfroBasket

-The 2019 AfroBasket Women was held from 10 to 18 August 2019 in Dakar, Senegal.
+The 2019 FIBA Women's AfroBasket was held from 10 to 18 August 2019 in Dakar, Senegal.
 It was also the first step for the qualification for FIBA Africa for the women's basketball tournament at the 2020 Summer Olympics in Tokyo, Japan.
 The top six teams were qualified for the African pre-qualifying tournament.

-Nigeria won their second consecutive and fourth overall title after beating Senegal in the final.
+Nigeria won their second consecutive and fourth overall title after beating Senegal in the final, 60–55.